 Set eclipse outline stamping blank on stamping block.
 Hold the hammer with your palm of your hand over the screw and use one finger, off to the side, to hold the blank in place.
 Then stamp the blank repeatedly with medium force until the entire blank is textured.

 TIP: Use stamp tape to secure the blank to the stamping block so it doesn’t move while texturing.
 You will be able to texture the blank through the tape.

 Place ¾” circle stamping blank on stamping block.
 Secure a straight stamp guide on blank.
 Use the guide marks to evenly space out letters and align stamp impressions.

 TIP: Use stamp tape to secure the blank to the stamping block so it doesn’t move while stamping.

 TIP: Write desired message directly onto the stamp guide and utilize the guideline marks for spacing.

 Place stamp on blank, above the corresponding mark on the stamp guide.
 Lightly drag stamp towards the guide until the stamp catches the edge of the guide.
-Strike the stamp once with medium force using Metal Stamping Hammer.
+Hold stamp flat and firmly in place by anchoring the side of your hand on workspace.
+Then strike the stamp once with medium force using Metal Stamping Hammer.
 Repeat to complete desired word.
 Remove stamp guide.

 TIP: If the stamp has an ImpressArt logo, make sure it is facing you so that the impression is stamped in the correct direction.